 At greater distances from WSI, noise and eventually the visibility of aircraft begins to diminish, and emissions are likely to disperse over a greater area and therefore be less concentrated.
 However, some cultural values remain sensitive to any additional noise and the frequency of flights can exacerbate this.
-This applies to the GBMA and those historical heritage places within it that are valued for their serenity and their ability to connect people to the spirituality of nature.
-The significant value of other heritage places lies primarily in the fabric of the building or structure and such values will not be impacted directly by noise.
-The degree to which the fabric of heritage places would be directly impacted by aircraft emissions is expected to be low as it is anticipated that few (if any) emissions would reach the ground surface.
-A long-term research program has been recommended to gather quantitative data on this possible impact (see mitigation measure H2).
+This applies to the GBMA and many historical heritage places within it that are valued for their serenity and their ability to connect people to the spirituality of nature.